o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 ### Add UI elements to layout

-After creating the UI elements -- an input field and a check box -- and connecting a signal listener to them, add them to the UI.
+After creating the UI elements---an input field and a check box---and connecting a signal listener to them, add them to the UI.
 To ensure they belong to the sub-widget `entity_name_widget`, add them to `form_layout` by calling `addRow(...)`.

 ```py
         form_layout.addRow("Entity name", self.name_input)